-- What comes to mind when you hear the words "social bullying"? - How do cliques or peer pressure play a role in how people treat others at school? - How do rumors start and spread? - Do you think people ever get bullied by their own friends? - Does exclusion count as bullying?
+- What comes to mind when you hear the words "social bullying"? - Do you think cliques or peer pressure play a role in how people treat others at school? - How do rumors start and spread? - Do you think people ever get bullied by their own friends? - Does exclusion count as bullying?